tetsuo/restache/README.md

 }
 ```

-Check out [`tetsuo/dashboard`](https://github.com/tetsuo/dashboard) for a working build setup and a few basic components.
+Check out [`tetsuo/dashboard`](https://github.com/tetsuo/dashboard) for a complete working setup and a few basic components.

-There's currently no support for Node.JS environment, but is on the roadmap.
+There's currently no support for Node.JS environment, but planned.

 ## Language syntax